arve0/master/thesis.md

 user can use the effort on research instead of repetitive trivial labor.
 TMA samples can contain up to 1000 samples for each glass slide[@kononen_tissue_1998], and helping with organizing the work is vital.
-The glass slides in discussion here holds 14 columns of specimen, which is 60 non-overlapping images with a 25x objective.
+The glass slides in discussion here holds 14 columns of specimen spots, which is 60 non-overlapping images with a 25x objective.
 This means that an operator of the microscope must keep track of the current stage position in the array with limited field of view.

 Though the complexity can be handled by a human, the process of manually scanning TMA consist of a lot error prone work.
-As tissue is somewhat aranged, specimen have features which are easy to extract and are suitable for discimination, tools in microscope software exists for scanning large structures, creating automated microscope scanning with image processing becomes a low hanging fruit.
+As tissue is somewhat aranged, specimen spots have features which are easy to extract and are suitable for discimination, tools in microscope software exists for scanning large structures, creating automated microscope scanning with image processing becomes a low hanging fruit.